iviviano/Generalized-Weibull-Regression-with-Applications-to-Survival-Data/Shiny/README.md

 ### Implementation Details
 - Bayesian models use NUTS and are implemented with the open source software [Stan](https://mc-stan.org/users/interfaces/rstan)
+- Likelihood-based diagnostics use a population optimization algorithm implemented by [rgenoud](https://cran.r-project.org/web/packages/rgenoud/index.html)
 - Discrete factors are handled by:
-  1. Designating the first factor as the baseline
+  1. Designating the first value as the baseline
-  2. For each other factor, a indicator covariate is formed of comparison against the baseline
+  2. For each other observed value, an indicator covariate is formed of comparison against the baseline
 - Cross Validation with censoring:
   1. Predictions are created for every data point
   2. The error statistics are calculated by omitting censored observations